jprism/Data_Science_2025/challenges/c03-stang-assignment.md

 **Observations**:

 - Does this graph support or contradict the claim above?
-  - It does support the claim that the amount of material effects the material properties. .081 has the lowest E and nu by a significant margin.
+  - It contradicts the claim that the amount of material does not effect the material properties. .081 has the lowest E and nu by a significant margin.
   - Additionally the other three all take up slightly different places on the graph.
   - E shows more clear variance than nu with different thicknesses